Police answered immigrant's call for help, then gave him to ICE

 CNN's calls to the Tukwila Police Department for comment have gone unreturned.

 "As with every incident, we establish the identity of those involved," the department said in a Facebook post, explaining why it ran Rodriguez's information through the database.
-In a separate post, the department said that "officers believed that they were executing a valid order from a judge in the form of a criminal warrant."
+In a separate post, the department said, "Officers believed that they were executing a valid order from a judge in the form of a criminal warrant."

 In reality, officers executed an administrative ICE warrant.